-This parameter allows you to define the processing method for the data recorded in the measurement sequence.
+This parameter allows you to define the method used to process the data recorded in the measurement sequence.
 Currently, the only available option is "Average Value."
 The outliers of the data recorded in the measurement sequence are first determined and excluded from further processing.
-The arithmetic average is then calculated using the remaining measurement data.
+The arithmetic average is then calculated using the remaining data.